 This follows Tennessee Gov. Bill Haslam’s signature of SB 1391 into law in April 2014, a bill which states “that a woman may be prosecuted for assault for the illegal use of a narcotic drug while pregnant, if her child is born addicted to or harmed by the narcotic drug.”
+An alcohol intervention was also sanctioned and followed.
 The act is dated to continue until July 2016.

 Goggans states that this makes Tennessee the “first state to authorize the arrest and incarceration of women who use drugs while pregnant.”
 The law has proved controversial, with women’s rights groups and medical professionals speaking out against ethical concerns surrounding the bill.